 A Judge or Justice of the Peace Is Without Power to Lower, Reduce, or Alter, the Fine Applicable to a Speeding Charge Whereas a Speeding Ticket Fine Is Statutorily Prescribed.
 The Fine Is Based Upon a Mandatory Calculation.
 What May Happen Instead Is to Reduce the Speed That Was Charged.

-A Helpful Guide on How to Understand the Law Relating to Statutory Minimum Fines for Speeding Tickets
+Understanding the Statutory Minimum Fines for Speeding

 The lacking of jurisdiction to allow a speeding conviction with a fine that varies from the mathematical formula prescribed by the government was recently detailed in the case of Greater Sudbury (City) v.
 Balli, 2019 ONCJ 364 wherein it was stated: